mobidian/chartink-bot/README.md

 ```
 This PHP script receives and formats such data, and sends it to the Telegram user whose ID is passed in the get variable ```tgt```.
 A POST request is made to the Telegram API for this.
 Before using, you need to have a Telegram bot and replace XXXXXXXXXX in the script with your bot's token.

-Sample Telegram Alert:
+## Sample Telegram Alert:

 ![Picture](https://raw.githubusercontent.com/DinVyapari/chartink-bot/master/alert.jpg)

-You also need a Chartink Premium subscription for live scans.
+You need a Chartink Premium subscription for live scans.

 ## To Do: